Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 The project plan is a key part of the second phase, i.e. Planning.
 It comes after you’ve developed a project charter and have a clear understanding of its scope and goals.

-The project plan outlines everything that’s needed to create a successful project.
+What is a project plan?
+It’s a document that outlines everything that’s needed to create a successful project.
 It tells you what to create (and what not to), what kind of resources to hire, and what schedule to follow.
 From specific deliverables to broad objectives, this plan gives you a complete overview of the project.

 I should point out here that although most people will use the terms “project plan” and “project management plan” interchangeably, they’re not necessarily the same.
 That is:

-• The project management plan refers to the detailed plans that make up all the activities in managing any project - risk management, communication, change management, etc. Essentially, the project plan itself is a part of the project management plan.
+- The project management plan definition refers to the detailed plans that make up all the activities in managing any project - risk management, communication, change management, etc. Essentially, the project plan itself is a part of the project management plan.

 Of course, this isn’t set in stone - the PMBOK itself doesn’t make any distinction between project and project management plans.
 Each organization will have its own norms and standards for creating these plans and what’s included in them.